janripke/noora/docs/source/getting_started.rst

 Suppose you want to run your project inside a database called ``acme``, using a user called ``apps``, with your database running on the local machine, you need to run the following commands::

-  $> mysql -uroot
-  mysql> create database acme;
-  mysql> create user apps@'localhost' identified by 'secret';
+  CREATE DATABASE acme
+  CREATE USER apps@'localhost' IDENTIFIED BY 'Welcome123';
-  mysql> grant all on acme.* to apps@'localhost';
+  GRANT ALL ON acme.* TO apps@'localhost';
-  mysql> -- This is currently required to be able to drop functions and procedures, to be fixed mysql> grant select, delete on mysql.proc to apps@'localhost';
+  -- This is currently required to be able to drop functions and procedures, to be fixed GRANT SELECT, DELETE ON mysql.proc TO apps@'localhost';
-  mysql> flush privileges;
+  FLUSH PRIVILEGES;

 ..
 NOTE::